Choose the Right District Wireless Network for Your Device

 KPBSD-ManagedDevices (should connect automatically)

-Also see Connect a District iOS Device to District Wireless
+Also see Connect a District Apple Device to District Wireless

 The KPBSD-Internal network may appear, but will fail to connect.